keenanthomson/GeoMoop/README.md

 # RealEstateViz
-> Tool for visualizing real estate price distribution by city and state.
+> Tool for visualizing real estate price distribution using the Zillow API and Google Charts.

 ![Image of v1.0](giphy.gif)